+Assessment against the Far North Coast Regional Strategy Aims and Actions relating to the preparation of a local environmental plan Action Assessment buffers to avoid land use conflict.
 A buffer requirements will be applied in favour of this property through Part 4 of the Planning Agreement.
 In addition, the zoning plans which determine lot sizes, will ensure sufficient buffer zones are incorporate maximise distances between conflicting land uses.
 There are no extractive resources, waterways, wetlands or areas of high biodiversity value adjacent to the site.
-The Planning Proposal rezones part of the site from a rural zoning to a village zoning, with various minimum lot sizes ranging from 450 m to 700m (proposed Village zone) and a minimum of 1 hectare (for the Large Lot Residential zone) and located in areas that reflect constraints affecting the site.
-No additional dwellings or subdivision potential will be provided for in the remaining RU zone.
+Local environmental plans will: The Planning Proposal rezones part of the site include minimum subdivision standards for rural and environment protection zones from a rural zoning to a village zoning, with various minimum lot sizes ranging from 450 m to 700m (proposed Village zone) and a minimum of include provisions to limit dwellings in the rural and environmental zones 1 hectare (for the Large Lot Residential zone) and located in areas that reflect constraints affecting not include provisions to permit concessional allotments. the site.
+No additional dwellings or subdivision potential will be provided for in the remaining RU2 zone.
+Local environmental plans will include provisions to encourage habitat and corridor establishment in future zoning of Environmental Assets and Rural Land area.
 The Planning Proposal includes environmentally sensitive land which has been excluded from the planning proposal.
 This land will be reviewed in the context of the criteria as outlined by the DPE in the Far North Coast Environmental zone review and subject to a future amendment to apply an environmental zone where appropriate.
+Local environmental plans will include provisions to limit the creation of additional water rights on land fronting watercourses.
 The Planning Proposal does not create additional water rights.
+Local environmental plans will not rezone land within town water supply catchments and significant groundwater areas if this has the potential to reduce the quality and quantity of these assets.
 The site does not fall within the town water supply catchment.
+Rezoning of land for future development within the catchments of coastal lakes (as defined in Schedule 1 of State Environmental Planning Policy No. 71-Coastal Protection) will consider the recommendation of any Coastal Lake Sustainability Assessment which has been prepared.
 The site does not fall within a coastal lake catchment and is not restricted by SEPP 71.
+Subdivision and dwelling standard provisions in local environmental plans will reflect the objectives of the relevant zone and the Regional Strategy.
 Subdivision and dwelling standards will be in accordance with the Tweed DCP, which are reflective of the FNCRS.
+Cultural Heritage Councils are to ensure that Aboriginal cultural and community values are considered in the future planning and management of their local government area.
 An Aboriginal Due Diligence Assessment has been undertaken by Everick Heritage Consultants (March 2011).
 The assessment concludes the project area is situated within an area of low archaeological significance, and contains no features that make it particularly likely to contain Aboriginal objects, and subsequently minimises the potential for Aboriginal cultural heritage values to exist on the site.
-Following completion of the report, the Aboriginal Advisory Council resolved (via a meeting of 1 June 2012) that test pits be dug and soil tested fo
+Following completion of the report, the Aboriginal Advisory Council resolved (via a meeting of 1 June 2012) that test pits be dug and soil tested for